Don’t worry, this isn’t yet another hard vs soft motorcycle luggage debate!

 How Much Does Soft Motorcycle Luggage Weigh?

-Whilst some brands of soft luggage need mounting racks, many simply throw over and attach to the seat.
+Whilst some brands of soft luggage need mounting racks, many of them simply throw over and attach to the seat.
 This eliminates the need for mounting brackets or racks.

 Even if your brand of choice requires a mounting rack, the fact that the luggage is made of material means it is going to be light.